iams3cond/misc/assignments/assignment3/handout.md

 g++ -Wall -std=c++11 some_main.cpp disjoint_sets.h
 ```

-Because the header in this case pulls in the .cpp this is the correct command (you'll
-get errors if you try it the traditional way).
-Also realize this only applies to headers
-that contain generic templates (e.g. `template <class T>`, etc)
+In this case, the disjoint sets header automatically pulls in the .cpp -- which effectively places both the header and implementation in the same file (c++ [requires](http://stackoverflow.com/questions/1724036/splitting-templated-c-classes-into-hpp-cpp-files-is-it-possible) this of template classes).

-To get you started, the proceeding section provides some rough pseudocode for some of the
+To get you started, the proceeding section provides some rough pseudocode of the
-public and private methods you'll be writing.
+public and private methods you'll be writing in this phase.

 ### Public